 In the past, Custom Labels were only for business owners who liked to group their products specifically.
 Here at Get More Traffic, we’ve seen people wanting big-ticket ticket items all in one group or items that were only shipped inside the state due to their size.
 Now, with the requirement for all Google Shopping Merchant Centres to have their shipping information present, Custom Labels has hit the spotlight and is an essential feature of your shopping campaigns.
 Custom Labels can be used to lump items together based on shipping rates, for example, therefore making the shipping information easier to handle.

 Google Shopping reports are based on a retail-centric management system, much like something used in a brick-and-mortar store.
 If your Google Shopping is partnered with E-commerce tracking, you’re going to have access to some great reporting facilities.
-For example, you can be looking at your ROI for a specific product, and start bidding based on this behaviour.
+For example, you can be looking at your ROI for a specific product, and start bidding based on this behavior.
 You can also track and report based on a product type, but it can go even further than that and you can drill right down into an individual product.
 If you have a product that needs to be individually monitored, you can do that.

 Google Shopping brings all your products together in one easy-to-use platform so users can be exposed to products relevant to their search query.
 Once you really get an idea of money coming in versus money going out, you can make your online moves more strategic.
 When you use strategy correctly, it’s only a matter of time before you start experiencing growth.
 For online shopping, you must have a plan and work your sales towards it.